mbusson/SassyPug/README.md

 # SassyPug

-SassyPug is a Javascript application boilerplate derived from [Baptiste Briel](https://github.com/baptistebriel/)'s [biggie](https://github.com/baptistebriel/biggie), itself based on [bigwheel](https://github.com/bigwheel-framework), a minimalist framework from [Jam3](http://www.jam3.com/).
-SassyPug is basically biggie with a few variations in features, as you can read in the next section.
+SassyPug is a Javascript application boilerplate derived from [Baptiste Briel](https://github.com/baptistebriel/)'s [biggie](https://github.com/baptistebriel/biggie), which is itself based on [bigwheel](https://github.com/bigwheel-framework), a minimalist framework from [Jam3](http://www.jam3.com/).
+SassyPug is basically biggie with a few variations in features as you can read in the next section.

 Oh, by the way, [**we have a wiki**](https://github.com/mbusson/SassyPug/wiki)!

 ## Features

+- [x] Pug preprocessing
-- [x] Pug & Sass preprocessing
+- [x] Sass preprocessing
-- [x] jQuery & GSAP native implementation
+- [x] jQuery and GSAP native implementation
-- [x] Browserify, babelify & uglify Javascript files (automatically uses `build/app.js` for dev, `build/app.min.js` for prod)
+- [x] Browserify, babelify and uglify Javascript files (automatically uses `build/app.js` for dev, `build/app.min.js` for prod)
-- [x] Live linting of Javascript files (default: ES6, minimal semi-colon usage)
+- [x] Linting of Javascript files on gulp console launch (default: ES6, minimal semi-colon usage)
 - [x] Optimize all assets (CSS, JS, fonts, and images) for production
 - [x] Livereload (refreshes the browser automatically whenever you save a file)
 - [x] Offer a stable and simple structure to manage and animate your contents